Power Lines: Scaling Laws for Weight Decay and Batch Size in LLM Pre-training: Scaling of the AdamW timescale , and optimal weight decay

-The $\tepoch$ scaling law predicts previously-observed HP scaling in the literature.
-E.g., \cref{eq:tepoch,eq:tepoch_scaling} together imply: $\etaopt = B \cdot \cetad \cdot D^{\metad}$ , where $\cetad$ and $\metad$ are parameters.
-This matches Equation~(1) in~\citep{shen2024power}, and our implied $\metad$ is close to their fit value (see \cref{sec:appendix_power_scheduler}). \citep{bjorck2024scaling} also scales $\eta$ as a power law in $D$.
+The $\tepoch$ scaling law also predicts previously-observed HP scaling in the literature.
+E.g., for a fixed $N$, \cref{eq:tepoch,eq:tepoch_scaling} together imply: $\etaopt = B \cdot \cetad \cdot D^{\metad}$ , where $\cetad$ and $\metad$ are parameters.
+This matches Equation~(1) in~\citet{shen2024power}, and our implied $\metad$ is close to their fit value (see \cref{sec:appendix_power_scheduler}). \citet{bjorck2024scaling} also scaled $\eta$ as a power law in $D$.
 They note that fitted power law exponents are similar when $B$ is doubled, although the optimal $\eta$ is ``higher''.
-More precisely, we can see from their Figure~13 that the optimal $\eta$ appears to, in fact, also double --- consistent with the derived $\etaopt$ equation.
+More precisely, we can see from their Figure~13 that the optimal $\eta$ appears to, in fact, also double---consistent with the derived $\etaopt$ equation above.

 \takeaway{With AdamW, you can find $\tepochopt$ for a small $N, D$ by tuning $\lambda$.
 From there, $\tepochopt$ scales $\propto (\nicefrac{D}{N})^{-0.5}$.
 At larger $N$, $D$, set $\lambdaopt$ via \cref{eq:lambdaopt} and enjoy well-tuned models.}